alexellis/arkade/CONTRIBUTING.md

 Here are a few guidelines for contributing:

-* If you would like to contribute to the codebase then please raise an issue to propose the change or feature
+* If you would like to contribute to the codebase then please raise an issue to propose the change or feature.
-* Do not work on an issue / PR until it gets a `design/approved` label from a maintainer
+* Do not work on an issue / PR until it gets a `design/approved` label from a maintainer.
-* Do not mix feature changes or fixes with refactoring - it makes the code harder to review and means there is more for the maintainers (with limited time) to test
+* Do not mix feature changes or fixes with refactoring - it makes the code harder to review and means there is more for the maintainers (with limited time) to test.

 * If you have found a bug please raise an issue and fill out the whole template.
-* Don't raise PRs for typos, these aren't necessary - just raise an Issue
+* Don't raise PRs for typos, these aren't necessary - just raise an Issue.
-* If the documentation can be improved / translated etc please raise an issue to discuss.
+* If the documentation can be improved / translated etc. please raise an issue to discuss.

 * Please always provide a summary of what you changed, how you did it and how it can be tested.
+* Most of the time we like to keep one commit per PR or if you have more you should have a perfect reason for it.
+  (That's why we like to amend to a commit and commonly require rebase a multiple commit PR, before we approve/merge it.)
+* If the Issue involves adding multiple features, like both a Helm chart and a CLI tool, create a PR per tool/chart, to cleanly separate them.

 All commits must have a `Signed-off-by:` line in accordance with the Developer Certificate of Origin, which you can read about at the end of this document.

 To add the sign-off, simply run: